On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Line operators in theories

 \subsection{BPS lines in Chern-Simons matter theory (ABJM)}

 Including a Chern-Simons term preserving $\mathcal{N}\ge 4$ supersymmetry requires some more work.
 As far as we know, no formulation with off-shell vector multiplets preserving the full superconformal algebra is known.
-Nevertheless, Chern-Simons theories with $\mathcal{N}\ge 4$ supersymmetry arise from specific lower supersymmetric theories after the integrations of all the auxiliary fields.
+Nevertheless, Chern-Simons theories with $\mathcal{N}\ge 4$ supersymmetry arise from specific lower supersymmetric theories after integrating out of all the auxiliary fields.
 This idea was introduced in \cite{Gaiotto:2008sd} and further generalized in \cite{Hosomichi:2008jd, Imamura:2008dt}.
 We will refer to these theories as generalized Gaiotto-Witten theories.
-The ABJM model, which is a $\mathcal{N}=6$ quiver theory with gauge group $U(N_1)_k\times U(N_2)_{-k}$ (see App.~\ref{appa} for more details), falls in this category \cite{Aharony:2008ug, Aharony:2008gk, Hosomichi:2008jb}.
+The ABJM model, which is a $\mathcal{N}=6$ quiver theory with gauge group $U(N_1)_k\times U(N_2)_{-k}$ (see App.~\ref{appa} for more details), falls into this category \cite{Aharony:2008ug, Aharony:2008gk, Hosomichi:2008jb}.
 Generalized Gaiotto-Witten theories contain many interesting BPS loop operators \cite{Cooke:2015ila}.
-However, since our applications will be in ABJM, we describe explicitly them only in this case.
-There are no conceptual difficulties to extend our construction to more general Chern-Simons theories.
+However, since our applications will be in ABJM, we explicitly describe them only in this case.
+There are no conceptual difficulties to extend our construction to those more general Chern-Simons theories.

-The construction of a maximally supersymmetric Wilson loop in ABJM is somewhat non-standard and requires to think the gauge group $U(N_1)\times U(N_2)$ embedded into the supergroup of $U(N_1|N_2)$.
+The construction of a maximally supersymmetric Wilson loop in ABJM is somewhat tricky and requires to think of the gauge group $U(N_1)\times U(N_2)$ embedded in the supergroup of $U(N_1|N_2)$.
 Then, we consider the holonomies of this larger group \cite{Drukker:2009hy}.
 That is, we take line operators of the form

 where $\mathcal{R}$ is a representation of $U(N_1|N_2)$.
 For a generic smooth path $C$ in ${\mathbb R}^3$ parametrized as $x^\mu=x^\mu(\tau)$, the general structure of $\mathcal{L}$ is given by

 Sometimes we refer to the resulting operator as the ``fermionic'' Wilson loop because matter fermions appear naturally in the off-diagonal entries of $\mathcal L$.
 The possible local quantities $M_{J}^{\ \ I}(\tau)$, $\hat M_{J}^{\ \ I}(\tau)$, $\eta_{I}^{\alpha}(\tau)$ and $\bar{\eta}^{I}_{\alpha}(\tau)$ regulate the coupling of the matter fields to the loop.
 Imposing local $U(1)\times SU(3)$ $R-$symmetry and local supersymmetry invariance, we find a general expression for the couplings in \eqref{connec}